apiture/openapi-down-convert/README.md

   --tokenUrl <tokenUrl>                  The tokenUrl for openIdConnect -> oauth2 transformation -d, --delete-examples-with-id          If set, delete any JSON Schema examples that have an `id` property --oidc-to-oath2 <scopes>               Convert openIdConnect security to oath2.
+  --convertJsonComments                  if used, convert `$comment` in JSON schemas
+                                         to `x-comment`.
+I omitted, simply delete
+                                         all `$comment` in JSON schemas.
   -s, --scopes <scopes>                  If set, this JSON/YAML file describes the OpenID scopes.
                                          This is an alias for --oidc-to-oath2 -v, --verbose                          Verbose output